davidlcassidy/travel-wallet/README.md

 - Loyalty Program Interface - Provides users the ability add, view, edit, and delete loyalty programs
 - Credit Card Interface - Provides users the ability add, view, edit, and delete credit cards

-Along with these three interfaces, there are three buttons on the top of the main screen.
+Along with these three interfaces, there are two buttons located on the top of the main screen.
+The first is the Owners button allowing the user to manage multiple program/card owners.
+The second is a dropdown menu where the user can modify settings, create a summary report, and view app details.

-- Info - Displays generic app information
-- Summary - Provides a summary report user's loyalty programs and credit cards
-- Settings - Location where user preferences can be edited

 ### Notifications Interface